 Richard L. Prager, MD, President

 STS News, Spring 2017 -- At our Annual Meeting in Houston this past January, I was humbled by my election as the Society’s 53rd President.
 This unique Society formed as thoracic surgery was recognized as a “highly specialized discipline which should demand ones’ entire energy and attention” and, as such, “dignifies and justifies the creation of a society for thoracic surgeons.”
-These comments were from a letter by J. Maxwell Chamberlain, Chairman of the Steering Committee asked with creating The Society of Thoracic Surgeons, that was sent to all prospective members.
+These comments were from a letter by J. Maxwell Chamberlain, Chairman of the Steering Committee tasked with creating The Society of Thoracic Surgeons, that was sent to all prospective members.

 With this foundation, STS since 1964 has had a vision that was reiterated in our strategic plan adopted last year: “improving the lives of patients with cardiothoracic diseases.”
 As our specialty evolved, so did The Society of Thoracic Surgeons, placing itself at the forefront of quality, innovation, professionalism, inclusiveness, and teamwork.
 As all of the leaders who have come before me advanced our Society, it is my goal, as well, that we will continue to make advances based on our core values and focus on our objectives.